-Additionally, after accounting for the fair value of the warrant, a beneficial conversion feature of \$81,250 was determined to exist, which represented a deemed dividend to the holder of the preferred shares recognizable immediately upon issue due to the ability to convert the shares concurrent with issuance of the preferred shares.
-Both the fair value of the warrants and the beneficial conversion feature were charged to Additional paid in capital at the date of issuance.
+Additionally, a beneficial conversion feature of \$81,250 was determined to exist, which represented a deemed dividend to the holder of the preferred shares recognizable immediately upon issue due to the ability to convert the shares concurrent with issuance of the preferred shares.
+Both the fair value of the warrants and the beneficial conversion feature were charged to additional paid in capital at the date of issuance.